K1tsuu/Luvia/README.md

 - designed for a controlled hosted experience

 ## Goal
-This prokect was so i can learn how AI systems work and how API's work as well and I am very intrested in AI and API's so I wanted to try to host one myself!
+This project was so i can learn how AI systems work and how API's work as well and I am very intrested in AI and API's so I wanted to try to host one myself!

 ## Technology